canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 END
 ```

-The key point of these deployments is the PVC found in both wordpress and mysql deployments:
+The key point of these deployments is the PVC found in both WordPress and MySQL deployments:

 ```
 apiVersion: v1